 - My Master of Social Work (MSW) is from University of British Columbia (UBC), in Vancouver.

-- I started volunteering with the Big Sisters/Big Brothers organization in 2012; my “Little” Sister is now 14 years old.
+- I started volunteering with the Big Sisters/Big Brothers organization in 2012; my “Little” Sister is now 16 years old (she was 11 when we were matched).
 I was a Little Sister myself when I was 10 years old, in Saskatoon, Saskatchewan.
 I’m still in touch with my Big Sister today!
 She lives in Toronto, Ontario.

 - As a freelance writer, I’ve written for a wide range of publications, including Reader’s Digest, Woman’s Day, MSN Health, Natural Health, Spirituality & Health, and sometimes More.

 - My dad was born, raised, and currently lives in Jerusalem, Israel.
 He’s Jewish.
 I’m Christian.
 My mom lives in a group home on an acreage outside Prince Albert, Saskatchewan.
 She’s struggled with schizophrenia my whole life.
 I lived in foster homes as a child.

 - My husband and I can’t have kids because of azoospermia.
 We chose not to get in vitro fertilization or IVF, though we did try intrauterine insemination or IUI.
 We also chose not to adopt or foster kids.